LAST UPDATED 1/2/2024

 - Fort Myers

-Message your Care Team in your Athena Patient Portal, or schedule a video visit if you’d like to discuss face-to-face.
+- Changes in dosage: You do not need an in-person visit or a new consent form to change your dosage.
+Dosage changes can be done virtually.
+Message your Care Team in your Athena Patient Portal, or schedule a video visit to discuss more!

 - Psychological Social Assessment: As of August 2023, There is no longer a requirement for a psychological/social assessment to receive gender-affirming hormone therapy in Florida.